-6.3.20 The City Council strongly supports the development of the rural economy and of the facilities and services needed by local communities.
-Local Plan Part 1 policy MTRA4 sets out the circumstances in which development may be permitted in the countryside and the policies below provide further guidance in terms of those relating to economic development.
-Because of the need to conserve the District's undeveloped countryside, such development is generally limited to that which has an operational need for a countryside location or for extensive areas of undeveloped land.
+- 6.3.22 The City Council strongly supports the development of the rural economy and of the facilities and services needed by local communities.
+Local Plan Part 1 policy MTRA4 sets out the general circumstances in which development may be permitted in the countryside and the policies below provide further guidance in terms of those proposals relating to particular forms of economic development.
+Because of the need to conserve the District's undeveloped countryside, such development is generally limited to that which has an operational need for a countryside location or for extensive areas of undeveloped land. - 6.3.23 To override the normal presumption against non-essential development in the countryside, there must be a need for the development proposed and it must provide an essential local facility or service.
+The development may either need to be located on the site proposed for operational reasons, or it should be demonstrated that it is not practical or feasible to locate the development within a defined settlement.
+Examples of such development may include community or education facilities, premises for emergency services or development by statutory undertakers and public utility providers. - 6.3.24 Proposals will need to comply with all other relevant policies of the Plan and attention is drawn in particular to Policy DM23 Rural Character and the provisions of policies DM14 DM18 relating to site design and layout considerations.
+Proposals within the Settlement Gaps identified in Policy CP18 and defined on the Policies Map should have regard to the requirements of that policy.